FelixSFD/F1MV_RaceControlNotifier/README.md

-# RaceControlNotifier for F1MV
+# RaceControlNotifier for "MultiViewer for F1"
-Simple tool to let your Mac read race-control-messages from [F1MultiViewer](https://beta.f1mv.com) aloud using Siri's voice.
+Simple tool to let your Mac read race-control-messages from [MultiViewer](https://multiviewer.app) aloud using Siri's voice.

 Any message sent by Race Control will be read aloud using the voice `com.apple.voice.premium.en-GB.Malcolm` (which has to be downloaded first and is only supported on macOS 13+).
 You can apply filters to exclude messages like blue flags and deleted lap-times.